sikaleg/Bike-Sales-Analysis-MS-Excel-/README.md

 - Customers with shorter commute distances are more likely to purchase bikes.
 - Income level and gender play a significant role in bike purchasing behavior.
 - Regional differences affect customer purchasing patterns.

+## Conclusion
+This project demonstrates how Microsoft Excel can be effectively used for end-to-end data analysis, from data cleaning to dashboard creation.
+The insights derived can support data-driven decision-making in sales, marketing, and customer segmentation.

+##Author
+Godwin Sikale | Data Analyst